CodeYourFuture/fundamentals-course/lesson-4.md

 *Tip*: Help us: A quiet class with no questions or suggestions is a difficult class for a volunteer to teach

-## Khan Academy Projects
+## Work on Khan Academy Projects

-The Khan Academy course includes some _projects_.
-Pick your 2 favourite projects and think about how you would improve them.
-Maybe you want to add more food to the dinner plate.
-We'll be working in groups to help make those changes together.
+As last week, pick a favourite Khan Academy project and think about how you would improve it.

+We'll be working in small groups to help make those changes together.

 The teaching assistants will also be available to help your group if you're stuck.

+### Extra challenges with arrays and objects

+If you have finished all of the Khan Academy projects up to and including arrays and objects, [here is a list of further  challenges](post-khan-academy-challenges.md).

+These mostly challenge you to return to an earlier project and make a spin-off which uses objects and/or arrays to make it better, cleaner, and to make it easier for you to do cooler things!

 ### Pair-programming (2 students)